 Simply hiring more people to handle the problem won’t end well either.
 The new hires will also be stressed by false alarms and sleep deprivation for the time they are on call.
 The fundamental issues are not addressed by these actions which are, at their core, resulting from human error rather than technical malfunction.

 However, there are some tried and true ways to overcome the significant issue of alert fatigue and take positive steps towards a happy workforce.

 - Avoid email.
 Send alerts through proper incident management tools that send critical alerts to the right individual

-- Alert through a priority messaging application like OnPage which enables engineers to prioritize and act like team players rather than like solo warriors.
+- Alert through a priority messaging application.
+An alerting app like OnPage enables engineers to prioritize and act like team players rather than like solo warriors.

-- Provide context for the problem or issue so that issue is actionable.
+- Provide context.
+Context will ensure the problem or issue is actionable.

-- Make sure you have runbooks so engineers don’t need to recreate the wheel when issues arise.
+- Make sure you have runbooks.
+Runbooks ensure engineers don’t need to recreate the wheel when issues arise.
 This will decrease MTTR.

 - Alert the right person and make it loud.
 Proper scheduling will ensure that the person who can do the most to correct the problem is alerted.

-- Have escalation procedures so that on-call individuals can escalate critical issues when they need assistance.
+- Have escalation procedures.
+Escalation procedures ensure so that on-call individuals can escalate critical issues when they need assistance.
 Enable ChatOps through tools like Slack to enable communication.

 By following these 7 steps, you will decrease overall stress levels and you will increase happiness of the team.